umalabs/authorization-enhanced-mail-system/README.md

 ## III.
 Proposed Solution

-&emsp;Given that the current mail system is lagging behind modern communication and collaboration tools, we propose implementing the Correlated Authorization [1] mail trust framework into the email ecosystem to enhance the usability and security of the mail system.
+&emsp;Given that the current mail system is lagging behind modern communication and collaboration tools, we propose implementing the Correlated Authorization [1] trust framework into the email ecosystem to enhance the usability and security of the mail system.

 #### *A. Motivation*